test-spec-tech/bci-notes/ideas.md

 The presence of a semantic priming effect is critical evidence of network integration.
 A written memory that produces recall but no priming would be an isolated trace — retrievable but not connected to the semantic network.
 A written memory that produces priming demonstrates that it has been incorporated into the participant's knowledge structure, generating spreading activation to related concepts, as predicted by models of semantic memory organization (Binder & Desai, 2011).

 *Neural replay monitoring (Days 4–5, during quiet rest):*
 - SWR content decoding during awake rest periods (NOT during sleep, per design specification).
-Replay events containing target fact content, identified by the content decoder, are quantified.
+Replay events containing target fact content, identified by the content decoder, are quantified (Joo & Frank, 2018; Zhang et al., 2025).
 The presence of spontaneous replay for written content during wakefulness indicates hippocampal network incorporation.

 *24-hour and 1-week verification (Days 5 and 11):*
 - Repeat all behavioral tests (cued recall, forced-choice, confidence, semantic priming) and neural decoding at each timepoint.
 Track the trajectory of memory strength and semantic integration over time.